cliffordlab/motionBasedVideoPlayer/README.md

 ## Software Prerequisites
 Install the github repo in /home/pi folder.

 Run one of "cv2Pi3Install.sh" or "cv2Pi4Install.sh" from inside codes folder - based on which Pi you use.

 Enable camera in your Raspberry Pi Configuration -- Interfaces.

+To run the script go to codes folder and run: "python3 motionBasedVideoPlayer.py" from commandline